BonsaiDen/JavaScript-Garden/doc/en/object/prototype.md

 ### In conclusion

-It is a **must** to understand the prototypical inheritance model completely before writing complex code which makes use of it.
+It is a **must** to understand the prototypal inheritance model completely before writing complex code which makes use of it.
 Also, watch the length of the prototype chains and break them up if necessary to avoid possible performance issues.
 Further, the native prototypes should **never** be extended